zxuwen/gmail/README.md

 Changes:
 - Xoauth has been removed as it has been officially deprecated by google as of April 2012.
-- Added webmock and vcr for tests, due to slow tests with multiple client connections.
-  If you would like to test connections, you can reload vcr using
 - Updated dependencies

 # GMail for Ruby